uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/accessors.rst

 --------------

 |dal_short_name| defines a set of accessor classes.
 Each class is associated
-with a single specific way of interacting with data within a :txtref:`dataset`.
+with a single specific way of interacting with data within a :txtref:`table`.

-The following table briefly explains these classes and shows which :txtref:`dataset` implementations are supported by each accessor type.
+Below are listed all accessor classes in |dal_short_name|:

 .. list-table::
    :header-rows: 1